• Skip to primary navigation

 This recipe is super simple, and you only need 5 ingredients for the base:

 It should only take you a few minutes to make this.
-First, you’ll toss the chickpeas, syrup, nut butter, and chia seeds in a food processor.
+First, you’ll toss the chickpeas, maple syrup, nut butter, and chia seeds in a food processor.

 A woman pouring maple syrup into a food processor to make dessert hummus